Free Online Hearing Test —How Old Are Your Ears?

 Frequently Asked Questions

-This is an educational screening tool, not a clinical audiometric exam.
+This is an educational hearing screening online tool, not a clinical audiometric exam.
 It gives a good estimate of your high-frequency hearing limit, but factors like headphone quality, ambient noise, and volume level affect accuracy.
-For a medical diagnosis, visit an audiologist.
+For a medical hearing evaluation, visit an audiologist for a professional audiology hearing test.

 Most laptop and phone speakers cannot reproduce frequencies above 12-14 kHz.
-Good headphones (especially over-ear or quality IEMs) can reproduce tones up to 20 kHz, which is necessary for an accurate upper-limit test.
+Good headphones (especially over-ear or quality IEMs) can reproduce tones up to 20 kHz, which is necessary for an accurate headset audio test.
 Without headphones, your result will reflect your speaker's limits, not your ears'.

 Nearly all humans with functional hearing can hear 8,000 Hz regardless of age.
 Starting here lets us quickly sweep through the diagnostically interesting range (8-20 kHz) where age-related differences appear.
 Testing lower frequencies would add time without useful data.

 Several things can affect results: speaker quality (laptop speakers often can't produce high frequencies), ambient noise masking quiet tones, low volume, or existing hearing damage from noise exposure.
-Try again with quality headphones in a quiet room.
-If results are consistently poor, consider seeing an audiologist.
+Try again with quality headphones in a quiet room for the best online hearing test experience.
+If results are consistently poor, consider seeing an audiologist for a professional hearing exam.

 Currently, no. Mammalian cochlear hair cells do not regenerate once damaged.
 However, you can prevent further loss by reducing noise exposure and protecting your ears.
 Research into hair cell regeneration is active and promising, but clinical treatments are years away.

-Once every few months is plenty for casual monitoring.
+Once every few months is plenty for casual hearing check monitoring.
 If you notice a sudden change in results or real-world hearing difficulty, that's worth discussing with a healthcare professional.
+Use this free ear test online to track changes, and follow up with a clinical hearing evaluation if needed.

 📝